gravitational/teleport/rfd/xxxx-machine-id-anonymous-telemetry.md

 ## What

-Collect anonymous usage information about invocations of the Machine ID agent from the agent itself.
+Collect anonymous usage information about invocations of the Machine ID agent.

 Out of scope is the collection of usage information from the Auth server.

 ## Why

-It is currently difficult to determine the uptake of Machine ID by customers, and for what use-cases they use Machine ID for.
+It is currently difficult to determine the adoption of Machine ID, and for what use-cases they use Machine ID for.
 This makes product decisions about determining areas of focus more difficult.

 Basic anonymous telemetry from the `tbot` agent will provide helpful information on adoption without compromising privacy.

 ## Details

-### Collecting events
+### Event collection and submission

+For now, a single event on startup will be submitted by `tbot`.

+This will be implemented as part of `tool/tbot` rather than `lib/tbot`, meaning that events will be submitted when using the `tbot` binary but not when embedding the `tbot` library within another binary.
+This means data will not be polluted by internal uses of the `tbot` library (e.g the operator).

+Event collection and submission will be started concurrently to the `tbot` functionality, and should not impede the primary function of `tbot`.
+In the case of failure, a warning message should be omitted.

+Events will be submitted directly to the public endpoint of the `prehog` service.

-### Submitting events
+### Event storage

 ### Consent